Support Autism Awareness Month

 Always remember that showing your support for this condition can be as simple as spending time with someone who has autism.
 Whether you are spending time with a loved one or a stranger, showing your support by showing that you care can make a huge difference.

 Learn More About Autism

 In your free time, you can show support by researching the policies that are impacting the autism community in order to obtain a better understanding of what many people along the spectrum face on a daily basis.
 In addition, consider using your downtime to perform research on how the autistic brain works and common signs of autism.

 The Jacksonville Speech & Hearing Center Provides Excellent Autism Support

 The Jacksonville Speech & Hearing Center prides itself on providing a friendly environment to support early autism detection.
 As a Certified Autism Center through the International Board Credentialing and Continuing Education Standards (IBCCES), much of our staff has undergone training to receive certification of autism care.

 A speech pathologist at our center is trained to encourage patients to see and touch materials, share a patient’s diagnosis with family members, ask “yes” and “no” questions to patients, speak to patients in a factual and direct manner, prevent sensory overload, use treatment that does not disturb patients, and usher patients to quiet rooms.

-One such room is our special sensory room that has its own separate entrance that limits external stimuli, and includes several innovative features such as a giant wall iPad as well as special pillows designed to help patients with autism feel safe.
+One such room is our special sensory room that has its own separate entrance that limits external stimuli, and includes several innovative features such as LED lights designed to help patients with autism feel safe.

 If you’d like more information about our autism speech and hearing services, please don’t hesitate to give us a call today!
 A speech pathologist at our Center will be happy to help you.